ErikFontanel/portfolio/content/work/aceandtate/aceandtate.md

 team: 'Jordi van der Oord, Joram van den Boezem, Ace & Tate'
 ---

 For the rapidly growing direct-to-consumer eyewear company Ace & Tate I designed their new e-commerce platform.
-A mobile first user experience supporting the Ace & Tate brand proposition; Affordable and fashionable glasses to go with any outfit and occassion.
+A mobile first user experience supporting the Ace & Tate brand proposition: Affordable and fashionable glasses for any outfit and any occassion.
 Helping people buy a product that is normally perceived as a medical device, expensive and cumbersome to buy especially online.

 {% gallery {css: 'full-width'} %}
 {% image 'at-main1.png' %}